Corporeality in Partner Dance: Rediscovering the Body Through Forró

 In 2019 I had the joy of hosting at my apartment and traveling with two of my very favorite forró dancers and instructors: Camila Alves and Milena Morais.
 We were on a United States and Canada tour for a little more than two months.

-I wanted to help the local forró scene evolve, but I also found myself in a privileged position to fulfill a personal wish: the wish to work closely with two artists that I deeply admire and to challenge the limits of my own dance.
+It was a period of great impact on both my dance and my life, and this was not by chance.
+I wanted to help the local forró scene evolve, but I also found myself in a privileged position to fulfill a personal wish: to work closely with two artists I deeply admire and, through that experience, challenge the limits of my own dance.

 Camila was here between August and September.
 Milena arrived in October.